bdowns4/MethylationOutlierDetector/README.md

 https://github.com/bdowns4/MethylationOutlierDetector.git

 #### Step 2: Unzip the Methylation Outlier Detector file.
-Double click the Methylation Outlier Detector file to unzip it.
+Double click the Methylation Outlier Detector file to unzip.

-#### Step 3: Copy the Methylation Outlier Detector to a new file.
+#### Step 3: Copy the Methylation Outlier Detector script file to a new folder.

-Place the script file "Methylation_Outlier_Detector.sh" in a new folder with the two dataset files labeled as “Case” and “Control”.
-The dataset files should have a single header row.
+Copy the script file "Methylation_Outlier_Detector.sh" into a new folder with the two dataset files labeled as “Case” and “Control”.

 #### Step 4: Set the Terminal directory.